 - We achieved the complete abandonment of an investigation by the Justice Department into claims potentially valued at more than half billion dollars against a major U.S. aerospace and defense contractor.
 We were engaged midway through a seven year investigation after the U.S. government had contended that the contractor was negligent and had committed violations of the False Claims Act amounting to potentially more than $600 million in damages.
 After multiple presentations by our attorneys arguing that the government's case was not supportable under the False Claims Act, government contract regulations or negligence law, the government decided to drop the investigation without taking any action.

 - We obtained complete dismissal of all claims in a qui tam/False Claims Act case on behalf of Northrop Grumman.
-Realtor sought over $1 billion arising out of alleged wrongful billings in connection with $4.5 billion satellite project for the U.S. government.
-After a complete internal investigation and subsequent presentation to the government, we persuaded the Dept. of Justice to decline to intervene and the realtor to voluntarily dismiss.
+Relator sought over $1 billion arising out of alleged wrongful billings in connection with $4.5 billion satellite project for the U.S. government.
+After a complete internal investigation and subsequent presentation to the government, we persuaded the Dept. of Justice to decline to intervene and the relator to voluntarily dismiss.

 - We successfully defended Roche Molecular Systems against claims of infringement of Stanford HIV patents related to viral load and therapy decisions.
 Stanford challenged Roche patent rights, asserting that Stanford, rather than one of its researchers, owned patent rights resulting from government-funded research.
 At the trial court, we obtained summary judgment of invalidity due to obviousness, and a favorable ruling on appeal to the Federal Circuit regarding standing to enforce the patents-in-suit.
 The United States Supreme Court affirmed the Federal Circuit in a 7-2 decision, confirming a complete victory for the firm’s clients.
 Quinn Emanuel’s client, Roche, now owns a portion of the patent rights asserted against it by Stanford, allowing Roche to continue to make and sell its life-saving HIV kits free from Stanford’s claims.
 The Supreme Court upheld Roche’s position that universities must adhere to their contracts and not rely on the Bayh Dole Act to void their prior commitments.